peripheryapp/periphery/README.md

 This property retention behavior is automatic, even when `Encodable` conformance is inherited via another protocol.
 However, if a protocol that inherits `Encodable` is declared in an external module that Periphery has not analyzed, it cannot detect the inheritance of `Encodable`.
 In this situation you can use the `--external-encodable-protocols` option enable this behavior for the given protocols.

+### XCTestCase

+Any class that inherits `XCTestCase` is automatically retained along with its test methods.
+However, when a class inherits from `XCTestCase` directly via another class, e.g `UnitTestCase`, and that class resides in a target that isn't scanned by Periphery, you need to use the `--external-test-case-classes UnitTestCase` option to instruct Periphery to treat `UnitTestCase` as an `XCTestCase` subclass.

 ## Comment Commands

 For whatever reason, you may want to keep some unused code.
 Source code comment commands can be used to ignore specific declarations, and exclude them from the results.